 How 2 Guide - LED & OLED Televisions

-Use this guide below to keep your prolong the life of your television.
+Use this guide below to keep your prolong the life of your LED & OLED television.

 Firmware & Software Updates - With the advances in technology televisions will periodically need firmware and software updates to improve your user experience.
 Most updates are now sent via an internet connection.
 The best way to ensure your television is up to date is to leave the television in standby over night.
 Updates are usually pushed out by manufactures overnight.
 When a update is available to be installed you will receive a notification when switching the television on.

-Screen Cleaning - Dust and fingerprints can easily build up on a screen.
-Most televisions features LCD or OLED displays and do not have a glass front to protect the panel.
+Dust and fingerprints can easily build up on a screen.
+Most televisions features LCD or OLED TVs and do not have a glass front to protect the panel.
 These require dedicated cleaning gels and not household polish and glass cleaner solutions.
 Some kits include a 3 stage cleaning process to reduce how quickly dust returns.

 The best time to clean a television is first thing in the morning when switched off as it will be completely cold.
 The recommended process is first to lightly brush the existing dust on the screen with an anti-static brush.
 Follow this up by lightly spraying two or three of your cleaning solution about half a meter away from the screen to ensure even covering.
 Then using a microfibre cleaning cloth clean the screen until every area is covered and all moisture is switched off.
 Ensure that you do not switch the television on until all moisture has been removed from the screen.